Information-based measure of nonlocality

-{\it Proof.} This lemma is a trivial consequence of Lemma~1.
-Indeed, a NS-box $P(r;s|a;b)$ can be simulated by a master protocol through an associated HV-box $\rho(r,{\bf s}|a)$, which can be simulated in parallel with an asymptotic communication cost equal to the capacity of the channel $\rho({\bf s}|a)$. $\square$
+{\it Proof.} This is a trivial consequence of Lemma~1.
+Indeed, a NS-box $P(r,s|a,b)$ can be simulated by a master protocol through an associated HV-box $\rho(r,{\bf s}|a)$, which can be simulated with asymptotic communication cost equal to the capacity of the channel $\rho({\bf s}|a)$ and with single-shot communication cost $\cal C$ satisfying constraints~(\ref{bounds_single_shot}). $\square$